NRLParticipation/NRL-Cookbook/docs/coaches/adapt-coaching-plans.md

 ---

-## Low complexity: Rapid Adaptation Prompt
+## Low complexity: Rapid adaptation prompt

 Use this when you need a quick adjustment to an existing session plan.